VeriSilicon/triton-vsi-backend/README.md

     # ...
 ```

+If your platform has CUDA devices, you need to set env var `CUDA_VISIBLE_DEVICES=""` to disable them, otherwise there will be conflict when running some Inductor passes.

 ### Dump standalone launcher for debug

 For single triton kernel, You can dump a C++ standalone launcher that is capable to run the compiled kernel without the triton python runtime.